iiMuhammadRashed/iiMuhammadRashed/README.md

 ---

-## About Me
+## What I’m About

-Backend-focused software developer based in Alexandria, Egypt.
+Backend-first developer based in Alexandria, Egypt.

 * Co-founder at **Merncore**
 * Advanced Backend Developer Bootcamp @ **Elevate**